ibm-ecm/fncm-code-signing-signature-files/README.md

 ---
 ### Verifying Windows Binaries

 To verify a Windows binary, such as an executable file, right click on the artifact, click Properties/Digital signatures, and you should see the IBM code signing certificates.
-You can inspect the IBM code signing certificates to make sure that they are valid and have not expired.
+You can inspect the IBM code signing certificates to make sure that they are valid.
 If the file has no Digital Signatures Tab under Properties, it means that it is unsigned.

 ---
 ### Expiration of signature files, public keys, and certificates

-The IBM certificates used to sign a file generally have a lifespan of about three years.
-If you are concerned about the validity of your artifacts after the certificate used to sign the artifact has expired, you may contact IBM support to request newly generated signature files, public keys, public certificates, or installation media.
+The IBM certificates used to sign a file generally have a lifespan of a few years, but the timestamp of the signature has a much longer lifespan (around a decade).
+Even if the certificate expires, the signature is still valid as long as the timestamp has not expired.